icinganalysis/icinganalysis.github.io/content/The Icing Problem.md

 to aircraft icing, that has held up well for more than 6 decades.

-Unfortunately, an online reprint [^2], was an almost illegible reproduction, and might have been how many current readers first encountered it.
+Unfortunately, an online reprint [^2], was an almost illegible reproduction, and that might have been how many current readers first encountered it.
-Readers can get the best available copy at [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19700070487).
+Readers can now get the best available copy at [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19700070487).

 Here, it will be presented in its entirety.
 A few of the figures are not very clear, and clearer versions are included, where applicable.